Technologicat/mcpyrate/doc/quasiquotes.md

     ...
 ```

+However, this does not work for hygienic macro recursion, because some code may
-(The *almost* comes up when some code calls the macro function directly,
-instead of invoking it as a macro.)
+call the macro function directly, instead of invoking it as a macro.
+So in this
+example, even `mymacro` itself is **not** guaranteed to be bound in the current

-Mutual macro recursion cannot be achieved cleanly with this second approach,
+expander.
+Also, mutual macro recursion cannot be achieved cleanly with this
-because any macro being queried must have been macro-imported at the use site.
+technique, because any macro being queried must have been macro-imported
+at the use site.

-It does respect as-imports, though, and it's a useful advanced technique for
+This technique does respect as-imports, though, and it's the right approach for
-other use cases; see [`demo/anaphoric_if.py`](../demo/anaphoric_if.py) for
+a different use case; see [`demo/anaphoric_if.py`](../demo/anaphoric_if.py) for
 an example.
+This technique does the right thing when there is a set of macros
+that must be imported together (such as `aif` and its magic variable `it`),
+and *the use site* is expected to explicitly invoke all of them.

+Note the subtle difference: in that other use case, the use site controls the
+names of the macros (locally), via macro-imports.
+So the use site knows the
+names, and may also rename them (via as-import).
+But in hygienic macro
+recursion, the use site doesn't even care about macros other than the one it's
+invoking directly.
+There the definition site has a macro function it wants to
+refer to, and the name used in its macro binding can be anything, as long as
+it's unambiguous.

-In conclusion, for hygienic macro recursion, we recommend the first approach
+In conclusion, for hygienic macro recursion, use the function `capture_as_macro`,
-using `capture_as_macro`, because in that approach the macros invoked in the
+as demonstrated above.
+Using that, the macros invoked hygienically in the output AST
-output AST don't need to be in the expander's bindings at the use site.
+don't need to be in the expander's bindings at the use site.

 ## Syntactically allowed positions for unquotes